HugoCornelis/workflow-automation-engine/README.md

 The workflow automation engine uses `grc` for colorification of the output and relies on [YAML](https://yaml.org/) for configuration files.
 It also has a dependency on the `File::chdir` perl module and installation itself is done with `make`.
+The Perl module to integrate Python code into Perl is also required.

-As an example, for an Ubuntu 22.04.3 LTS jammy, install these prerequisites:
+As an example, for an Ubuntu 22.04.3 LTS jammy, install these
+prerequisites:

 ```
 sudo apt install grc
 sudo apt install libyaml-perl
 sudo apt install libfile-chdir-perl
+sudo apt install libinline-python-perl
 sudo apt install automake
 sudo apt install make
 ```